talsec/Free-RASP-Android/README.md

 override fun onCreate() {
     super.onCreate()

-    // Uncomment the following Log.e(...) to get your expectedSigningCertificateHash
+    // Uncomment the following Log.e(...) to get your expectedSigningCertificateHashBase64
-    // Copy the result from logcat and assign to expectedSigningCertificateHash
+    // Copy the result from logcat and assign to expectedSigningCertificateHashBase64 Log.e("SigningCertificateHash", Utils.computeSigningCertificateHash(this))
-    //Log.e("SigningCertificateHash", Utils.computeSigningCertificateHash(this))
     ...
 ```
 The value of watcherMail is automatically used as target address for your security reports.
 Mail has a strict form `'name@domain.com'`.
 You can assign just `emptyArray()` to `supportedAlternativeStores` if you publish on the Google Play Store and Huawei AppGallery as these are already included internally.